-As the official blog of MCIE, we exist to build bridges between families, educators, and people with disabilities to advocate for inclusive education.
-We do this by publishing content from disabled advocates, parents of children with disabilities, and educators who are “all-in” for inclusion.
+As the official blog and podcast of MCIE, we exist to build bridges between families, educators, and people with disabilities to advocate for inclusive education.
+We do this by featuring content by disabled advocates, parents of children with disabilities, and educators who are “all-in” for inclusion.

 Here are a few things about who we are and what we do.

 It all started with a Twitter and Tumblr account.

 In preparation for the 2011 TASH conference in Atlanta, I set up a Twitter account.

 Our first tweet: